Political parties urged to pay special attention to rehabilitation of people displaced by climate change

 “All the 23 points put together in this Youth Manifesto point to a positive transformation in policy making and plan-designing to help people displaced by climate change, and the ones who have to resort to further distressed migration.
 If the political parties support this manifesto, they can actually help the state, and eventually the nation, build climate resilience,” added Pati.

-We sincerely hope the political parties will pay attention to this ‘Youth Manifesto,’ said Panda, informing that this will be shared with all leading political parties of the state.
+We sincerely hope the political parties will pay attention to this ‘Youth Manifesto,’ said Panda, informing them that this will be shared with all leading political parties in the state.

 23-Point Youth Manifesto

 1. No displacement by climate change-related causes is voluntary.
-Political parties must commit to recognise that displacement by climate change, especially Sea-level rise (SLR), is forceful and formulate policy measures based on this recognition.
+Political parties must commit to recognising that displacement by climate change, especially sea-level rise (SLR), is forceful and formulate policy measures based on this recognition.

 2. Forced displacement propels further migration, most often under distressed conditions and to both established routes and new routes, and these migrants are more vulnerable to challenges associated with migration than the other migrants, mainly because they have no resources to fall back upon if they wish to come back home.
-Existing policies and plans to support migrant workers should consider these aspects and provide adequate support to the climate-displaced/migrant people.
+Existing policies and plans to support migrant workers should consider these aspects and provide adequate support to climate-displaced and migrant people.

 3. Youth are the first migrants from a climate hotspot, and they should be provided with designated plans to protect their human rights, wages, dignified basic amenities and other support systems through the implementation of suitable policies and plans.

-4. We specifically demand a policy for promulgating ‘Living Wages’ that should be more than the minimum wages and include other amenities such as housing, healthcare and recreation.
+4. We specifically demand a policy for promulgating ‘living wages’ that should be more than the minimum wage and include other amenities such as housing, healthcare, and recreation.
 When forced to work outside due to distressed conditions such as climate change impacts, youth should not be exploited with uncertain and unregulated wage systems.

-6. A compensatory ‘direct income allowance’ scheme should be brought in to support youths who are jobless due to climate change's impact on local natural resources-based livelihood opportunities on which they had been traditionally dependent.
-Such a scheme should also apply to youths who want to complete their studies or acquire higher education/ skills but cannot afford the same because their current income sources have eroded due to climate change.
+6. A compensatory ‘direct income allowance’ scheme should be brought in to support youths who are jobless due to climate change's impact on local natural resources-based livelihood opportunities on which they have traditionally been dependent.
+Such a scheme should also apply to youths who want to complete their studies or acquire higher education or skills but cannot afford the same because their current income sources have eroded due to climate change.

 7. Each migrant worker should be registered at the source and destination, and each travel route should be recorded in government registers.
 Local buses (and other vehicles) carrying migrant workers must be equipped with necessary safety features, provide water and sanitation facilities, and be monitored by the authorities through the entire route in a coordinated approach.